-Plans will be drawn up in partnership with the school, parents and, where necessary, a relevant healthcare professional, such as the school nurse, specialist or paediatrician, who can best advise on the pupil's specific needs.
+Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the school nurse, specialist or paediatrician, who can best advise on the pupil's specific needs.
 The pupil will be involved wherever appropriate.

-IHPs will be linked to, or become part of, any education, health and care plan (EHCP) as appropriate.
-If a pupil has SEN but does not have an EHC plan, the SEN will be mentioned in the IHCP.
+IHPs will be linked to, or become part of, any statement of special educational needs (SEN) or education, health and care (EHC) plan.
+If a pupil has SEND but does not have a statement or EHC plan, the SEN will be mentioned in the IHP.

 The level of detail in the plan will depend on the complexity of the child's condition and how much support is needed.
-The Governing Body and the Headteacher /Deputy Headteacher, will consider the following when deciding what information to record on IHCPs:
+The Headteacher/Deputy Headteacher will consider the following when deciding what information to record on IHPs:

 - The medical condition, its triggers, signs, symptoms and treatments - The pupil's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues, e.g. crowded corridors, travel time between lessons - Specific support for the pupil's educational, social and emotional needs.
-For example, how absences will be managed, requirements for extra time to complete tests/assessments, use of rest periods or additional support in catching up with lessons, counselling sessions - The level of support needed, including in emergencies.
-If a pupil is self-managing their medication, this will be clearly stated with appropriate arrangements for monitoring - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable - Who in the school needs to be aware of the pupil's condition and the support required - Arrangements for written permission from parents and the Headteacher for medication to be administered by a member of staff - Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments - Where confidentiality issues are raised by the parent/pupil, the designated individuals will be entrusted with information about the pupil's condition - What to do in an emergency, including who to contact, and contingency arrangements.
+For example, how absences will be managed, requirements for extra time to complete tests, use of rest periods or additional support in catching up with lessons, counselling sessions - The level of support needed, including in emergencies.
+If a pupil is self-managing their medication, this will be clearly stated with appropriate arrangements for monitoring - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable - Who in the school needs to be aware of the pupil's condition and the support required - Arrangements for written permission from parents and the Headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments - Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition - What to do in an emergency, including who to contact, and contingency arrangements.
+It is essential that contact details are kept up to date.